inspec/inspec-aws/docs/resources/aws_amplify_apps.md

 ## Parameters

-This resource does not require any parameters.
+This resource does not require any required parameters.

 For additional information, see the [AWS documentation on AWS Amplify App](https://docs.aws.amazon.com/amplify/latest/APIReference/API_App.html).